aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/ANTA-Preview.md

 - (New) AvdTestAPIHttpsSSL (No Ansible tags, use the new `skipped_tests` variable instead)
   - VerifyAPIHttpsSSL: Validate eAPI HTTPS SSL profile status.

+- (New) VerifySpecificIPSecConn (No Ansible tags, use the new `skipped_tests` variable instead)
+  - VerifySpecificIPSecConn: Validate the IP security connection status.

 ## Input variables

 ```yaml